nrinaudo/kantan.sbt/docs/src/site-preprocess/index.md

 avoid maintaining the same tasks in, at the time of writing, 4 different projects.

 The scope has somewhat changed since my current employer, [Besedo](https://besedo.com/), has started using Scala - kantan.sbt has become the basis for our internal builds.
-Because of this, it's now split in two main modules:

-* `core`, which is generic and can be used by any project with minimal configuration
-* `kantan`, with default configuration for kantan projects (and that is truly useless for anything else)
+Because of this, the `kantan` submodule has been extracted and contains all the kantan-specific configuration, while the other modules strive to be more generic.

 [SBT]:https://www.scala-sbt.org/